 Scientific name: Thymus vulgaris

-Thyme is a fragrant herb that is native to the Mediterranean region but is now grown all over the world.
-It is an evergreen shrub that belongs to the mint family, and it is widely used as a culinary herb and also has medicinal properties.
+Thyme is a fragrant herb native to the Mediterranean region, but it is now cultivated worldwide.
+It is an evergreen shrub that belongs to the mint family and is widely used as a culinary herb, with medicinal properties as well.

 Thyme leaves are small, oval-shaped, and green-gray in color, with a pungent, herbaceous aroma and a slightly bitter taste.
-It is commonly used in cooking to flavor meats, soups, stews, and sauces, and it pairs well with other herbs like rosemary, sage, and parsley.
+It is commonly used in cooking to flavor meats, soups, stews, and sauces, and pairs well with other herbs such as rosemary, sage, and parsley.

-Thyme essential oil is a highly concentrated, aromatic liquid derived from the thyme plant (Thymus vulgaris).
-The oil is extracted from the fresh or dried leaves and flowering tops of the thyme plant through a process called steam distillation.
-Thyme essential oil has a strong, herbal scent and is pale yellow to reddish-brown in color.
+Thyme essential oil is a highly concentrated, aromatic liquid that has a strong, herbal scent and is pale yellow to reddish-brown in color.

 15. Nettle Leaf Extract